Introduction

 Placement and presentation best practices

-- Add an average rating badge sitewide and on collection pages to influence browse behavior.
+- Add rating badges to collection pages to influence browsing behavior.

 Freshness and moderation